Students must complete the following in order to graduate from the program:

 As part of this course, students submit a final project proposal as one of the documents in their first packet.
 The proposal should be no more than four pages in length and should discuss the issues or themes that the creative work will address; the traits of genre, form, and craft that are most important to the project; and a few artistic/literary works that inform the student’s understanding of the project.
 The proposal should also include a short list of readings/works that the student plans on engaging with over the semester.
 Note: We understand that projects change, often considerably, after the proposal stage.

-Final Project and Annotated Bibliography
+Final Project and Annotated Encounter List

 As part of their fourth and final submission of the semester, students should submit their final project, the material, size, length and format of which will be determined in conversation with your faculty member.
 Students are also required to submit an annotated bibliography of at least twenty-five works that you’ve engaged with over the course of your time in the MFA program.

-Submitting Your Final Project and Bibliography
+Submitting Your Final Project and Encounter List

 Before the beginning of the residency at which you will graduate, submit both an electronic and physical copy of your final project to the MFA Program.
 You can submit the electronic version via email and the physical copy via mail to the Stetson English Department.
 Note: Students retain complete copyright to their creative materials.
 The electronic and physical copies will be filed in the MFA of the Americas program office (not the Stetson library), for accreditation and assessment purposes only.